AndreasNeo/machine-learning-practical/README.md

 2. Learning rate scheduler for stochastic gradient decent (SGD) and Adam.
 3. Adam with regularization and weight decay.

-# Coursework 2 -  Project name Classification of Handwritten Digits using Neural Networks
+# Coursework 2 - Classification of Handwritten Digits using Neural Networks
 * Implemented the gradients, forward and back propagation methods of a convolutional network.
 * Implemented the max pooling layer.
 * Explored the context in convolutional networks achieved with Pooling layers, Striding and Dilation.